A Comprehensive Guide to Federal Criminal Defense (2025)

 7. How Long Does the Federal Indictment Process Take?

-• Investigation Duration: Months to years, depending on the case.
+• Investigation Duration: Months to years.

 8. Can You Be Prosecuted in Both State and Federal Court?